 Crossbow is the core network implementaiton in SmartOS that supports virtual network interfaces (VNICs) and switches, virtual network spaces, and bandwidth management for each zone.

-Joyent’s customer portal provides access to your Joyent Cloud account, Manta storage, and compute instances.
+Joyent’s customer portal provides access to your Joyent Cloud account, Manta (Triton's object storage and converged analytics solution), and compute instances.
 From the portal, it is possible to monitor account usage and set up role based access control.

-The data centers in the Triton Cloud offer “shared nothing” architecture that isolates faults.
+The data centers in the public cloud offer “shared nothing” architecture that isolates faults.
 Customers can distribute workloads among multiple data centers for geographic diversity, high availability, and greater survivability in case of large scale disaster.

 Private cloud implementations may vary from Joyent’s standards and many private cloud customers also use Joyent data centers for bursting or as part of their business continuity plans.

-Triton DataCenter does not include any code from Docker Inc. Instead, Triton implements the Docker Remote API to allow cloud users to use Docker-compatible tools to manage infrastructure and applications in Triton DataCenter.
+Triton Compute does not include any code from Docker Inc. Instead, Triton implements the Docker Remote API to allow cloud users to use Docker-compatible tools to manage infrastructure and applications in Triton Compute.
 Docker images on Triton run securely and reliably in SmartOS zones.